umbraco/UmbracoDocs/umbraco-cloud/databases/cloud-database.md

 # Database

 In order for you to be able to work with your Cloud database, there are a few steps you will need to do.
-You will need to do these steps before you are able to work with it locally.
-This article will go through the needed steps.
-At the end of the article you will be ready to start working with the database.
+At the end of the article, you will be ready to start working with the database.

 ## Connecting to your Cloud database locally